galette/galettedoc/source/usermanual/contributions.rst

 Galette will tell you if some members do not have an email address, you can print labels for those ones.

+.. versionchanged:: 1.3.0

+   Reminders are no longer sent while the page loads.
+They are queued, and a progress page sends them one after the other, showing how far it is.
+Each reminder stays an individual message, written in the language of its recipient, as before.

+   The queue is stored in database, so closing the page loses nothing: reopen the reminders and the ones left go out.
+The :ref:`sending limits <mail_throttling>` apply, and the hourly and daily quotas are the very same as the ones :ref:`mass mailings <mailing_queue>` consume.
+When a quota is reached, the page says so and stops; the rest is sent later.

-Finally, it is possible to automate reminders with a cron task which will call the ``galette/reminder.php`` file.
+Finally, it is possible to automate reminders with a cron task which will call the ``galette/cron/reminder.php`` file.
 If you want reminders to be sent every day at 8:30 AM, then you can add a ``/etc/cron.d/galette`` file (on Fedora and similar, look at your system documentation to know how to add a crontab) with the following content:

 ::

-   30  8  *  *  *  apache /usr/bin/php -f /var/www/galette/reminder.php
+   30  8  *  *  *  apache /usr/bin/php -f /var/www/galette/cron/reminder.php

+The script queues the reminders that are due, then drains the queue itself, respecting the same limits.
+It stays silent unless something failed, so cron only writes to you when there is a reason to.

 Invoices and receipts
 ^^^^^^^^^^^^^^^^^^^^^